svecosystem/formsnap/docs/src/content/components/field-errors.md

 };
 ```

-### Error Elements
+#### Error Elements

 The following attributes are automatically applied to the individual error elements rendered by the `FieldErrors` component.
-This is also the shape of the `errorAttrs` slot prop.
+This is also the shape of the `errorProps` snippet prop.

 ```ts
 export type ErrorAttrs = {